 Conviction includes a plea of guilty or no contest and any conviction that has been set aside or deferred pursuant to Sections 1000 or 1203.4 of the Penal Code, including infractions, misdemeanors, and felonies.
 An infraction with a fine less than $300 need not be reported, unless the infraction involved alcohol or a controlled substance.
 However, any convictions in which a plea of no contest was entered and any convictions that were subsequently set aside or deferred pursuant to Sections 1000 or 1203.4 of the Penal Code must be disclosed.
 License includes permits, registrations, and certificates.
-Discipline includes, but is not limited to, suspension, revocation, voluntary surrender, probation, reprimand or any other restriction on a license held by you.
+According to our criminal defense lawyers, discipline includes, but is not limited to, suspension, revocation, voluntary surrender, probation, reprimand or any other restriction on a license held by you.

 B & P 3110 The board may take action against any licensee who is charged with unprofessional conduct, and may deny an application for a license if the applicant has committed unprofessional conduct.
 In addition to other provisions of this article, unprofessional conduct includes, but is not limited to, the following:

 (a) Violating or attempting to violate, directly or indirectly assisting in or abetting the violation of, or conspiring to violate any provision of this chapter or any of the rules and regulations adopted by the board pursuant to this chapter.

 (c) Repeated negligent acts.
 To be repeated, there must be two or more negligent acts or omissions.

 (e) The commission of fraud, misrepresentation, or any act involving dishonesty or corruption that is substantially related to the qualifications, functions, or duties of an optometrist.